2021-22 Graduate Student Information

 In addition, the university has strict policies on reimbursement for childcare and will not reimburse faculty, students, or staff for childcare services.
 It offers Family Grants to help offset the cost of childcare and other expenses for Ph.D. students with children.
 Please check Penn’s Graduate Student Family Grant for application deadlines and grant amounts.

-The University is fully in-person for the Fall 2021 semester.
+The University is now fully in-person for the Spring 2022 semester.

 Many of the forms for the graduate program have been reformatted into DocuSign templates, which can be signed electronically.
 Please find them on the academic forms page here.